andreizhirnov/data-conscious-marginal-effects/Stata-examples.md

     mata: dame=me_wt(coef, X, X1, group_id, wt)

-Compute the marginal effects at means:
+Compute the marginal effect of the proximity of the next election at its
+mean:

     use temp,clear
     qui sum dvprop